boozallen/sdp-docs/pages/labs/try-it-out/docs/pages/deploy-devops-tools.rst

 The response should show something similar to the following screenshot.

 .. image:: ../images/deploy-devops-tools/docker_ps_command.png

-.. note:: If you looked at the ``docker-compose.yaml`` file we provided, you may have noticed that sonar-scanner isn't a running container.
-This is a Docker image that we will need later, even though it's intentionally not running.

 For your conenvience, we have already automated the following thing to allow you to focus on the usage of SDP: